 The probabilistic conception of knowledge can be applied to individual capabilities as well, particularly within the Vygotskian zone of proximal development.
 For an individual to be within her zone is for her to be ready to be assisted into accomplishing some cognitive achievement that she probably would not yet be able to accomplish on her own.
 As she develops through interacting with others around this achievement, her probability of being able to accomplish it increases.
-We already saw in Topic 1 that Fruitloops, Cornflakes and Cheerios seemed to have different initial strengths.
+We already saw in Session 1 that Fruitloops, Cornflakes and Cheerios seemed to have different initial strengths.
 Cornflakes did not start out knowing how to use GeoGebra tools, but she was more oriented toward trying them out than were the others.
-As her tool knowledge increased through trial and error, through the step-by-step guidance of the topic instructions and through suggestions or examples from her teammates, Cornflakes increased the probability that she could construct figures called for by their work context.
-Each of the team members had different probabilities that they could achieve certain kinds of tasks: leading the group, raising relevant theoretical issues or constructing dynamic-geometry figures.
-These probabilities changed over time as the individuals developed their skills.
+As her tool knowledge increased through trial and error, through the step-by-step guidance of the topic instructions and through suggestions or examples from her teammates, Cornflakes increased the probability that she could successfully construct figures called for by their work context.
+Each of the team members had different probabilities that they could achieve certain kinds of tasks: leading the group, raising relevant theoretical issues or constructing dynamicgeometry figures.
+These probabilities changed over time as the individuals developed and shared their skills.
 This individual development was inseparable from the development of their team's mathematical group cognition-the probability that the team as a whole could collaboratively accomplish the tasks.
+We have used the expression "fragility of knowledge" to indicate that at various points during the eight sessions there was a probability that the team could accomplish a given task, but not a guarantee.
+This probabilistic nature of mathematical group cognition makes its analysis, assessment and designing complicated.